Reciprocal frame: Construction

 Reciprocal roofs tend to be constructed in one of two ways.
-If built using dimension-ed timber each rafter is usually jointed into the previous one.
-More commonly these roofs are constructed with roundwood poles where each rafter is laid upon the previous one.
-In both of these approaches the roof is assembled by installing a temporary central support that holds the first rafter at the correct height.
+If built using dimensioned timber, each rafter is usually jointed into the previous one.
+More commonly, these roofs are constructed with roundwood poles where each rafter is laid upon the previous one.
+In both of these approaches, the roof is assembled by installing a temporary central support that holds the first rafter at the correct height.
 The first rafter is fitted between the wall and the temporary central support and then further rafters are added, each resting on the last.
 The final rafter fits on top of the previous rafter and under the very first one.
 The rafters are then tied before the temporary support is removed.
-The structure is most effective at lower pitches where there is minimal spreading force exerted at the ringbeam most being transferred directly downward.
-Unless some extra elements are added to create redundancy the structure is only as strong as the weakest element as the failure of a single element may lead to the failure of the whole structure.
+The structure is most effective at lower pitches where there is minimal spreading force exerted at the ringbeam, most being transferred directly downward.
+Unless some extra elements are added to create redundancy, the structure is only as strong as the weakest element, as the failure of a single element may lead to the failure of the whole structure.